GWC-DCMB/curriculum-notebooks/paper/paper.md

 material are those of the authors and do not necessarily reflect the views of the National Science Foundation.

-MD, KLS, and VKN received support from the NIH Training Program in Bioinformatics (T32 GM070449).
+MD, KLS, NF, and VKN received support from the NIH Training Program in Bioinformatics (T32 GM070449).
 VKN was supported by a NIH Research Project Grant on Breast Cancer Disparities (RO1-ES028802) and the CDC through the National Institute for Occupational Safety and Health (NIOSH) Pilot Project Research Training Program (T42-OH008455).

 KLF received support from The University of Michigan NIDA Training Program in Neuroscience (T32-DA7281) and from the NIH Early Stage Training in the Neurosciences Training Grant (T32-NS076401).

 SNT was supported by the Molecular Mechanisms in Microbial Pathogenesis training grant (NIH T32 AI007528).

 ZL and BNW received support from the NIH Training Program in Genomic Science (T32-HG000040-22).

+NF recieved support from the National Institute of Health (NIH) Ruth L. Kirschstein National Research Service Award (NRSA) Individual Predoctoral Fellowship Program (F31 LM012946-01)

 # Author Contributions